 - Forced labor is any work which people are forced to do against their will.
-90% of people in forced labor are in the private economy, exploited by individuals or enterprises.
+16 million, or 64% of of people in forced labor are in the private economy, exploited by individuals or enterprises.
 According to the United Nations International Labour Organization (ILO) there are 24,900,000 people in forced labour.

 - Child slavery is one of the most shocking forms of slavery.
-Worldwide it is estimated that 5.5million children are in slavery.
+Worldwide it is estimated that that one in four victims of slavery are children.
 Children’s labour is exploited in many jobs, including physical labor and domestic slavery.

 - Live-in migrant domestic workers are particularly vulnerable to exploitation because, confined to a private home, they are isolated from protections offered in a regular workplace.

 - Child marriage can be another form of slavery, if the following three elements are present: if either party hasn’t given their free and informed consent, if either party is being subjected to control and a sense of ownership, and if either party cannot realistically leave or end the marriage.
 Servile marriage can affect adults too.